 3. The homeowner cannot be receiving the credit on another home elsewhere in the Province

-As the HATC follows similar rules to the previous Education Property Tax Credit (EPTC) which also required self-declaration of principle residence, the declarations filed for the EPTC program will be carried forward to be used with the HATC.
+As the HATC follows similar rules to the previous Education Property Tax Credit (EPTC), which also required self-declaration of principal residence, the declarations filed for the EPTC program have been carried forward and used for the HATC.

-If you have not received the HATC on your current year’s property tax bill, you will need to claim the tax credit for the current year on your income tax return.
+If you have not received the HATC on your current year’s property tax bill, the Province has approved an adjustment period for 2025 until November 15, 2025.
+Any eligible homeowners that do not receive an adjustment during the adjustment period can claim the tax credit for the current year on your income tax return.

 Mail